 With most commuting electric scooters coming in at under £500, the new Kugoo Kirin S1 electric scooter seems to offer exceptional value for money at its current (discounted) price of £225 – but is it any good?
 Read my review below for more details.

-What struck me about the motor was how nippy it felt – I’m not a lightweight and in fact I weigh just over the 100kg maximum rider weight recommendation.
+What struck me about the motor was how nippy it felt – I’m not a lightweight and I weigh just over the 100kg maximum rider weight recommendation.

-Like other e-scooters in its class, you need to kick off in order to get the scooter going and once you hit the throttle the scooter picks up speed very quickly (in sport mode).
-There are 3 power levels to choose from, I found for my weight maximum power was best, but my daughter tried it in the lowest level and felt comfortable at the slower speed.
+Like other e-scooters in its class, you need to kick off to get the scooter going and once you hit the throttle the scooter picks up speed very quickly (in sport mode).
+There are 3 power levels to choose from, I found for my weight maximum power was best, but my daughter tried it at the lowest level and felt comfortable at the slower speed.